 - Best Travel Rewards Credit Card Offers: October 2019

 - Learn More About Travel Rewards Cards

-With the VentureOne card from Capital One, you can convert your miles to a statement credit once you’ve made a travel purchase, use your rewards as a statement credit, and there is no cap to the number of rewards you can earn.
+With the VentureOne Rewards from Capital One, you can convert your miles to a statement credit once you’ve made a travel purchase or use your rewards as a statement credit.
+There is no cap to the number of rewards you can earn.

 Highlights: You can get unlimited rewards of 1.25 miles for every dollar you spend on anything.
-And now through January 2020, you can earn 10 miles per dollar on thousands of places to stay.
+And, from now through January 2020, you can earn 10 miles per dollar on stays at thousands of hotels.
 Plus, you can get preferred access to must-see music events, culinary experiences and big-time sporting events.